 Reuben recorded his sister Beatrice as his NOK.
 It is believed the photograph below is of Reuben and his sister Beatrice (we are not able to confirm whether Beatrice was in fact Reuben’s sister-in-law or sister).

 We have been not been able to confirm but it may be that Reuben was separated from his siblings (which often occurred).
-He was sent to Fairbridge Pinjarra, WA and perhaps Beatrice and Arthur sent to a home in NSW.
+He was sent to Fairbridge Farm School, Pinjarra, WA and perhaps Beatrice and Arthur sent to a home in NSW.

 From Toodyay Herald 12 October 1945

 From Goomalling Weekly Gazette, Friday 19th October 1945

 Reuben was selected in Singapore to work on the Burma-Thai Railway with ‘F’ Force Thailand.
 They were to be located south of the border from Three Pagoda Pass.
 The Force was made up of 3,600 British and 3,400 Australians.
 The assured them they were going to better camps with only light work.
 The Japanese encouraged them to take loads of possessions.
 Right from the beginning it was a disaster as the men had not been inoculated against cholera.
 Later many of them were to die from this terrible disease as well other tropical illnesses.

 Once they had arrived in Bampong Thailand they found they had to march about 300 km to their camps.
 This horrific trek took between 17 to 20 days or more.
 The healthier men having to carry those who were will on stretchers.
 The had no food provisions and sadly there were times when men drank water which had not been boiled.